Michael W. Perry

-Michael Ward Perry is the host, of the Perry & The Posse show on KSSK-FM in Honolulu, Hawaii.
+Michael Ward Perry is the host of the Perry & The Posse show on KSSK-FM in Honolulu, Hawaii.
 He also hosts the Hawaiian Moving Company television show on KGMB in Honolulu.

 Biography

-Perry was born in Michigan, but grew up in Arlington, Virginia and Washington, D.C., working in the Pentagon.
+Perry was born in Michigan, but grew up in Arlington, Virginia, and Washington, D.C., working in the Pentagon.
 In 1969, he received a B.S. in Psychology from Michigan State University, then served as a Navy Lieutenant in the Pacific Submarine Force.

 Perry launched his radio career during his last two years of college.
 As he recalls, "I was a disc jockey by night, a student by day."
 In 1972, he moved to Hawaii, joining KKUA and later KSSK (known as K59 at the time), working the afternoon drive-time slot.
-After Hal "Aku" Lewis died in 1983, KSSK moved Perry to the morning slot and paired him with Larry Price.
+After Hal "Aku" Lewis died in July 1983, KSSK moved Perry to the morning slot and paired him with Larry Price.

 The Hawaiian Moving Company

-The Hawaiian Moving Company had started as a disco dance show hosted by radio personality Kamasami Kong before switching to an entertainment magazine format with Perry as host and executive producer.
-The first segment he taped was an interview with Tom Selleck and John Hillerman on the set of "Magnum, P.I.", which aired for eight years.
+The Hawaiian Moving Company had started as a disco dance show hosted by radio personality Kamasami Kong, before switching to an entertainment magazine format with Perry as host and executive producer.
+The first segment he taped was an interview with Tom Selleck and John Hillerman on the set of Magnum, P.I., which aired for eight years.